Signed in as:

 Fours (Face Value: 4)

-Fours are usually considered to be a positive and constructive influence as they represent enclosure, completion and foundation.
-Like a square or a solid cube, they usually offer security and protection.
+Fours are usually considered to be a positive, practical, and constructive influence as they represent enclosure, completion and foundation.
+Like a square or a solid cube, they usually offer or seek out safety, security, stability, and protection.
+Fours can be very hard workers, be extremely controlling and domineering, and have a struggle-mentality.

 Fives (Face Value: 5)